-Way back in 1993, I invited friends to celebrate thanksgiving in my backyard, I was completely taken back that many a immigrants who have been around for a long time had no idea about Thanksgiving.
+Way back in 1993, I invited friends to celebrate Thanksgiving in my backyard, and I was completely taken back that many immigrants who have been around for a long time had no idea about Thanksgiving.
 So, the program began as an introduction of thanksgiving to the immigrants.
-For the first 10 years, it was called “Desi Thanksgiving Celebrations” with predominantly people from the Subcontinent.
-But now it is a full blown mainstream event reprpesented by people of all faiths, races, ethnicities and nationalities.
+For the first ten years, it was called “Desi Thanksgiving Celebrations” with predominantly people from the Subcontinent.
+However, now it is a full blown mainstream event represented by people of all faiths, races, ethnicities, and nationalities.

 You are invited to the 18th Annual Thanksgiving Celebrations & Awards Night